Research Terms

 Lactobacillus bacteria grown with blueberry aqueous extract or freeze-dried using blueberry aqueous extract as a cryoprotectant have better survivability during the freeze-drying process and better growth rates under aerobic conditions.
 The bacteria’s growth during aerobic conditions is linked to the amount of hydrogen peroxide (H2O2) that it produces.
 The phenolic compounds in the blueberry extract increase radical scavenging activity, which decreases oxidative stress, and act as signaling molecules to regulate the bacteria’s production of H2O2.
 This improves the growth rate and survival rate of bacteria during industrial processes, including those common in the production of probiotic supplements.

-2033 MOWRY ROAD - GENETICS INSTITUTE UNIVERSITY OF FLORIDA UNIVERSITY OF FLORIDA GAINESVILLE, Fl 326100001
+2033 MOWRY ROAD - GENETICS INSTITUTE UNIVERSITY OF FLORIDA UNIVERSITY OF FLORIDA GAINESVILLE, FL 326100001